anon-real/ergo-assembler/README.md

 Despite the fact that the service is an intermediate step which requires users to send assets to a p2s address, it is very fast since it does not require user's transaction(s) to be mined by taking advantage of chained transactions.

-So basically, it is very much like when dApps use user's node directly!
+So basically, it is very much like when dApps use user's node directly if she had one!

 ## How to use?
 ### Register a request